netlify/plugins/docs/PULL_REQUEST_TEMPLATE.md

-Thanks for contributing the the Netlify plugins directory!
+Thanks for contributing the Netlify plugins directory!

 **Are you adding a plugin or updating one?**